How Much Will Medicare Cost In 2025?

 PART B PREMIUM

-The standard Part B premium amount is $185.00 for 2025.
+The standard Part B premium amount for 2025 is $185.00.
 The annual Part B deductible and coinsurance is $257 for 2025.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services (including most doctor services while you're a hospital inpatient), outpatient therapy, and durable medical equipment (DME).

 MONTHLY PREMIUM FOR MEDICARE PART B

-The standard Part B premium amount in 2024 was and $174.60, the projected cost for Part B premiums in 2025 is $185.00.
-Everyone who has enrolled in Medicare Part B will have to pay this monthly premium and typically, it is deducted from your monthly Social Security Benefits.
+The standard Part B premium amount in 2024 was $174.60; the projected 2025 Part B premium is $185.00.
+Everyone who has enrolled in Medicare Part B must pay this monthly premium, and it is typically deducted from their monthly Social Security Benefits.

-This monthly Medicare Part B premium is paid by everyone whether you are participating in Original Medicare (Medicare Part A and Part B), a Medicare Advantage (Medicare Part C Plan), or if you enroll in a Medicare Supplement or Medigap Plan.
+Everyone pays this monthly Medicare Part B premium whether you are participating in Original Medicare (Medicare Part A and Part B), a Medicare Advantage (Medicare Part C Plan), or if you enroll in a Medicare Supplement or Medigap Plan.

 Most people pay the standard Part B premium amount.
 If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.